| |

 Why You’ll Love This Recipe

-• No Stress Preparation: The recipe keeps things straightforward so you can focus on fun, not fussing.
+• No Stress Cooking: This recipe keeps things chill with slow roasting at 325°F, so you can focus on family and sides.

 Ingredients You’ll Need

 Flat lay of a large raw whole turkey with pale pink skin, surrounded by fresh quartered yellow lemon slices, crisp white onion wedges, and bright red apple quarters.
 Sprigs of vibrant green rosemary, thyme, and sage are artfully scattered around, showcasing their delicate needle-like and leafy textures.
-Clusters of plump, peeled garlic cloves with smooth ivory skins add interest, all placed on a white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Easy No Fuss Thanksgiving Turkey, stress-free Thanksgiving turkey, simple holiday turkey recipe, juicy turkey for Thanksgiving, beginner-friendly turkey recipe
+Clusters of plump, peeled garlic cloves with smooth ivory skins add interest, all placed on a white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Easy No Fuss Thanksgiving Turkey, Thanksgiving turkey recipe, simple turkey roasting, hassle-free turkey dinner, juicy turkey for Thanksgiving

-• Onion: Adds a little natural sweetness and depth inside the cavity for subtle aromatics.
+• Onion: Adds sweetness and moisture inside the bird; quarter it for easy stuffing.

-• Salt and Pepper: Essential basics for seasoning both inside and out to enhance the natural turkey flavor.
+• Salt and Pepper: Essential for seasoning inside and out; don’t skimp!

 📝